-During the fourth quarter of 2012, epay Brazil recorded non-cash impairment charge of goodwill and acquired intangible assets (specifically customer relationship assets) of \$23.5 million and \$5.2 million, respectively (see further discussion in Note 8, Goodwill and Acquired Intangible Assets, Net to the consolidated financial statements).
-No impairment charges were recorded in 2011.
-The impairment charges were the result of a culmination of several factors.
+During the fourth quarter of 2012, epay Brazil recorded a non-cash charge for impairment of goodwill and acquired intangible assets (specifically customer relationship assets) of \$23.5 million and \$5.2 million, respectively (see further discussion in Note 8, Goodwill and Acquired Intangible Assets, Net to the Consolidated Financial Statements).

 The initial factor contributing to the impairment charges was changes in certain mobile operators' distribution strategies throughout 2012.
 These changes limited our ability to distribute certain mobile operators' products in certain markets and had a negative impact on epay Brazil's 2012 results.
-While the changes affected our current results, we continued to negotiate alternative arrangements with the mobile operators in order to regain profitability in Brazil.
-During the fourth quarter of 2012, we determined that these negotiations were not likely to result in arrangements that would restore our profitability from those products in the future.
+While the changes affected the 2012 results, we continued to negotiate alternative arrangements with the mobile operators in order to regain profitability in Brazil.
+In the fourth quarter of 2012, we determined that these negotiations were not likely to result in arrangements that would restore our profitability from those products in the future.

-While these distribution changes were occurring, the Company was also establishing plans to introduce other electronic payment products in the Brazilian market which was expected to increase profitability.
-As the plans became more concrete during the fourth quarter of 2012, the Company's assessment was that the added profitability from these new products would likely grow steadily over time, but would not add significant earnings as quickly as originally projected.
+While these distribution changes were occurring, we were also establishing plans to introduce other electronic payment products in the Brazilian market which was expected to increase profitability.
+As the plans became more concrete in the fourth quarter of 2012, our assessment was that the added profitability from these new products would likely grow steadily over time, but would not add significant earnings as quickly as originally projected.

 Simultaneously with the changes in the mobile operators' distribution strategies, epay Brazil undertook efforts to align costs with revenues.
 While significant progress was made in reducing costs during 2012, the extent of that progress was constrained by the investments needed to launch the new electronic payment products.
-During the fourth quarter of 2012, the revised cost structure, which aligns costs with the decreased mobile revenues and supports the new products, was solidified and resulted in cost savings which were less than initially expected.
+In the fourth quarter of 2012, the revised cost structure, which aligns costs with the decreased mobile revenues and supports the new products, was solidified and resulted in cost savings which were less than initially expected.

 Further, the changes in the mobile operators' distribution strategies accelerated efforts to pursue other distribution channels.
-During the fourth quarter of 2012, epay Brazil acquired new partners in these other channels which provided insight to the profit potential of these channels.
+In the fourth quarter of 2012, epay Brazil acquired new partners in these other channels which provided insight to the profit potential of these channels.
 The Company's assessment of the opportunity in these channels was that while these channels are expected to be profitable, they are not likely to have profit margins as great as the ones lost with the changes in mobile operators' distribution strategies previously discussed.

 As described above, the Company had several initiatives to improve profitability which were evolving during the year.
 The collective impact of those initiatives was the key consideration to determining if the epay Brazil business could return to or exceed its previous profitability.
 While each initiative had the potential to significantly contribute to that goal, during the fourth quarter of 2012, the Company determined that each initiative was likely to contribute less than what was previously expected.
-The culmination of these various factors in the fourth quarter of 2012 led the Company to conclude that the resulting valuation was not sufficient to support the recorded value of its investment in epay Brazil and, therefore, it recorded the goodwill and other acquired intangible assets impairment charges in the period
+The culmination of these various factors in the fourth quarter of 2012 led the Company to conclude that the resulting valuation was not sufficient to support the recorded value of its investment in epay Brazil and, therefore, it recorded the goodwill and other acquired intangible assets impairment charges in the period.

-Depreciation and amortization expense primarily represents amortization of acquired intangible assets and the depreciation of POS terminals we install in retail stores.
-Depreciation and amortization expense increased for 2012 compared to 2011 mainly due to the impact of the cadooz acquisition, including amortization of acquired intangible assets, and improvements to our network platform.
+Depreciation and amortization expense increased for 2012 compared to 2011 mainly due to the impact of our acquisition of cadooz, including amortization of acquired intangible assets, and improvements to our network platform.
 These increases were partly offset by decreased expenses in markets where acquired intangible assets became fully amortized, as well as the impact of the weaker foreign currencies.
 As a percentage of revenues, these expenses decreased slightly to 2.7% for 2012 from 2.8% for 2011.